 -- Betsy Scott, BScott@News-Herald.com

 Politics is big in these parts, and we’ve got it covered.
-John Arthur Hutchison, Betsy Scott, Jeffrey L. Frischkorn and other staff writers will offer their inside information on the events, big news and little moments of Lake County’s political machine.
-Follow along as area candidates march through the 2011 election season.
+John Arthur Hutchison, Betsy Scott and other staff writers will offer their inside information on the events, big news and little moments of the local political scene in Lake, Geauga and eastern Cuyahoga counties.

 Wednesday, March 31, 2010

 Wednesday, March 24, 2010

 COLUMBUS — Two unions representing tens of thousands of Ohio workers said Monday they would no longer support the state's only Democratic congressman to oppose President Barack Obama’s health care bill.

 U.S. Rep. Zack Space betrayed union members who campaigned for him in 2006 and 2008, said the Service Employees International Union and the United Food and Commercial Workers union.